Measuring the Universe

 Measuring the Universe is a performance art work by Slovak artist Roman Ondak first installed in the Pinakothek der Moderne in Munich in 2007.
-The exhibition stars as a blank white wall and begins to fill when museum guards mark visitors' height along with their name and the current date.
+The exhibition starts as a blank white wall and begins to fill when museum guards mark visitors' height along with their name and the current date.
 It is in the collection of Tate Modern in London, Pinakother der Moderne in Munich and MoMa in New York.